DUI Penalties in Los Angeles

 Rights You Have With DUI

 During the arrest, it is expected that the police act in accordance with proper policies and procedures.
 In order for the stop to be legally valid, they must have had probable cause for pulling you over.
 Probable cause can include things like a traffic violation, being stopped in a DUI checkpoint, or suspicion of DUI pursuant to an accident.
 If you are taken into custody, the police will advise you of the implied consent warning prior to asking if you’ll submit to a breath test.
-When you were issued your driver’s license, you agreed to submitting to a BAC (blood-alcohol concentration) test if requested by law enforcement.
+When you were issued your driver’s license, you agreed to submit to a BAC (blood-alcohol concentration) test if requested by law enforcement.
 It is within your rights to refuse, but your license will be suspended for a period of one year for a first refusal and two years if you’ve already refused to submit to a breath test in the past.
 A refusal may also result in jail time and alcohol education courses.

 DUI Misdemeanors In Los Angeles